yukiohnishi/yukiohnishi.github.io/_pages/research.md

 Preprints
 ---------

-1. **Y. Ohnishi** and F. Li, "A Bayesian nonparametric approach to mediation and spillover effects with multiple mediators in cluster-randomized trials," arXiv:2411.03489, Submitted.
+1. **Y. Ohnishi**, M. O. Harhay and F. Li, "Principal stratification with recurrent events truncated by a terminal event: A nested Bayesian nonparametric approach," arXiv:2506.19015, Submitted.

 1. **Y. Ohnishi** and J. Awan, "Differentially Private Covariate Balancing Causal Inference," arXiv:2410.14789, Submitted.

-1. **Y. Ohnishi**, B. Karmakar and A. Sabbaghi, "Degree of Interference: A General Framework for Causal Inference under Interference," 	arXiv:2210.17516, Submitted.

 Journal/Proceedings
 ---------

+1. **Y. Ohnishi** and F. Li, "A Bayesian nonparametric approach to mediation and spillover effects with multiple mediators in cluster-randomized trials," Journal of the American Statistical Association, accepted.

+1. **Y. Ohnishi**, B. Karmakar and A. Sabbaghi, "Degree of Interference: A General Framework for Causal Inference under Interference," Journal of Machine Learning Research, accepted.

-1. **Y. Ohnishi** and J. Awan, "Locally Private Causal Inference," Journal of Machine Learning Research, Accepted.
+1. **Y. Ohnishi** and J. Awan, "Locally Private Causal Inference for Randomized Experiments," Journal of Machine Learning Research, 2025.

-1. **Y. Ohnishi**, B. Karmakar and W. Kar, "Inferring Causal Effect of a Digital Communication Strategy under a Latent Sequential Ignorability Assumption and Treatment Noncompliance", Journal of the American Statistical Association, Accepted.
+1. **Y. Ohnishi**, B. Karmakar and W. Kar, "Inferring Causal Effect of a Digital Communication Strategy under a Latent Sequential Ignorability Assumption and Treatment Noncompliance", Journal of the American Statistical Association, 2024.

 1. **Y. Ohnishi** and A. Sabbaghi, "A Bayesian Analysis of Two-Stage Randomized Experiments in the Presence of Interference, Treatment Nonadherence, and Missing Outcomes," Bayesian Analysis, 2022.